-~ Dialog ~ Topic 9 ~ Conversation ~ Choose questions ~ Samples are below ~
+~ Dialogue ~ Topic 9 ~ Conversation ~ Discuss Questions and Answers ~

 1) What are some of your favorite topics of conversation (movies, family, sports) Why?